Constraints on long-lived di-baryons and di-baryonic dark matter: Summary

 \section{Summary}

 To conclude, we have derived observational constraints on $\gt$, the sexaquark dissociation amplitude into two baryons, as a function of its mass.
-If $S$ is lighter than deuterium, our new, most constraining limit on $\gt$ comes from SNO limits on $e^+$ appearance.
-Near the two-nucleon mass, in the range $1870\dash 1880$ MeV, the strongest limits on $\gt$ are from supernovae and hypernuclei experiments.
-We also reviewed the existing laboratory searches for the H-dibaryon and concluded that the best limits only exclude $\gt \gtrsim 10^{-5}$.
+Our new, most constraining limit on $\gt$ comes from SNO limits on $e^+$ appearance, applicable if $S$ is lighter than deuterium by more than 5.5 MeV, the SNO threshold for positron detection.
+This significantly improves the previous best limit obtained in~\cite{FarrarZaharijas} based on oxygen decay in the SuperK detector.
+Comparing to theoretical estimates for $\gt$, we conclude that $m_S < 1.80$ GeV is strongly disfavored based on the stability of deuterium.
+For $m_S \gtrsim 2m_N \approx 1.88$ GeV, the strongest limits on $\gt$ are from supernovae and hypernuclei experiments, with the latter requiring $\gt \lesssim 10^{-5} \mathrm{-} 10^{-6}$ depending on the value of $m_S$.
+We also reviewed the existing laboratory searches for the H-dibaryon and concluded that the best limits exclude $\gt \gtrsim 10^{-5}$.
+We set additional limits on $\gt$ that are applicable if the $S$ makes up all, or in some cases just part of, the dark matter.
+In particular, we obtain new, much stronger limits for $m_S \gtrsim 2m_N \approx 1.88$ GeV, required to avoid the decay of $S$ to baryons overheating astrophysical environments.
+These are the most constraining limits for $m_S\gtrsim 1.9$ GeV, unless $S$'s constitute $\approx 10$\% or less of the dark matter.

-Comparing to theoretical estimates for $\gt$, we conclude that $m_S < 1800$ MeV is strongly disfavored based on the stability of deuterium.
-However for $1850< m_S < 2050$ MeV, the constraints on $\gt$ are comfortably compatible with model estimates.

-If $m_S < 2050$ MeV, its lifetime is naturally long enough for $S$ to be the dark matter.
-If dark matter is entirely composed of sexaquarks, preserving the correct relic abundance -- fixed when the Quark Gluon Plasma transitions to the hot hadronic phase~\cite{Farrar18} -- requires $\gt\lesssim 2\times 10^{-6}$, compatible with both theoretical expectations and the observational constraints.